-Using the DBT skill of chain analysis helps break down what was underneath the impulse to binge and can de-mystify the confusion people often feel around their binge-eating; when you are skillful, you will no longer be saying “I don’t know what happened, but one thing led to another and the next thing I knew I was in a full-blown binge.”
+Using the DBT skill of chain analysis helps break down what was underneath the impulse to binge and can demystify the confusion people often feel around their binge-eating.
+When you are skillful, you will no longer end up saying “I don’t know what happened, but one thing led to another, and the next thing I knew I was in a full-blown binge.”

 7. Practice Self-Care

-I had one client who wanted to enhance their intellectual dimension as they felt they were not educated enough about national politics; their first instinct was try to read the New York Times cover-to-cover which resulted in a feeling of inferiority and defeat.
-Reframing the goal as an opportunity to gently foster a curiosity, allowed this client to consume political information through a variety of sources including online blogs and TV shows (yay for The Daily Show!) as she worked toward deepening her awareness of political issues.
-When we give mindful attention to the many parts of ourselves, we feel greater sense of emotional fullness and connectedness, which can help decrease urges to binge eat.
+I had one client who wanted to enhance their intellectual dimension as they felt they were not educated enough about national politics.
+Their first instinct was to read the New York Times cover-to-cover.
+This resulted in a feeling of inferiority and defeat.
+Reframing the goal as an opportunity to gently foster a curiosity, allowed this client to consume political information through a variety of sources.
+She explored online blogs and TV shows (yay for The Daily Show!) as she worked toward deepening her awareness of political issues.
+When we give mindful attention to the many parts of ourselves, we feel a greater sense of emotional fullness and connectedness.
+And this can help decrease urges to binge eat.

-8. Fight the Urge to Binge
+8. Fight the Urge to Binge Eat

 9. Reframe Your Relationship to Movement

-Food is one way to nourish and care for your body and give it pleasure; movement is another.
-Think about forms of movement you do enjoy: walking around the city, going on a hike, having a dance party alone or with a friend, having a rolling office chair race down the hallway, horseback riding…the possibilities for movement are almost limitless.
+Food is one way to nourish and care for your body and give it pleasure.
+Movement is another.
+Think about forms of movement you do enjoy: walking around the city, going on a hike, having a dance party alone or with a friend, having a rolling office chair race down the hallway, and horseback riding.
+The possibilities for movement are almost limitless.
 Find what you like to do and reframe your thoughts around it.

 10. Get Support

 Make sure to find your tribe.
 Even though I am not in support of programs like Weight Watchers and Overeaters Anonymous, they both have something that does work well — COMMUNITY.
-You need a tribe, a wolf-pack, a group of supporters to be on your side to celebrate the setbacks and the victories.
+You need a tribe, a wolf pack, a group of supporters to be on your side to celebrate the setbacks and the victories.
 This can be friends, family, your treatment team, online communities, etc.